-Planning for a Passwordless Future
+Planning for a passwordless future

-The adoption of password-less authentication is one of the most impactful steps that can help organizations and services manage a range of security risks and deliver on a seamless customer experience.
+The adoption of password-less authentication is one of the most impactful steps that can help organizations and services manage a range of security risks and deliver a seamless customer experience.
 Organizations are now moving towards the adoption of passwordless authentication.
-But going passwordless is not a revolutionary process, but more likely an evolutionary process.
+Going passwordless is not a revolutionary process, but more of an evolutionary process.
 Therefore as organizations embark on this journey, we leave you with a roadmap with a few simple options before moving towards true passwordless authentication.
+Going passwordless authentication.
 Going passwordless requires careful thought and planning.
 Organizations need to think about the entire authentication lifecycle from secure enrollment, migration from passwords, deployability, recovery, and off-boarding.
-Organizations that understand all aspects and needs will be well positioned to build a passwordless journey to eliminate identity attacks, deliver delightful experiences, and grow their business.
+Organizations that understand all aspects and needs will be well positioned to build a passwordless journey to eliminate Identity attacks, deliver delightful experiences, and grow their business.